angelacuahutle/test-app/README.md

 # README
-## The excersise consist on creating a single page application displaying a table of Teachers, their school and year they worked at the school
+## The goal of this excersise is to create a single page application displaying a table for Teachers, their school and year they worked at the school

 ![./app-shoot.png]